PwC Jersey Young Musician of the Year 2018

 The festival has long been regarded as the pinnacle of under 11 football and has an important role to play in developing the aspirations of the Island’s young players.
 Every primary school on the Island is involved in primary school football, so we’re looking at a figure of about 700 children to start with, all of whom have an opportunity to trial for the festival over the months leading up to the event.
 It’s a great achievement for those local children selected to represent Jersey and follows the culmination of practice and hard work during the inter-school league programme.

-The children, parents and coaches alike gathered at FB Fields to kick off the festival and this year’s crop of Jersey’s rising stars trained very hard in preparation for action against some of the highly talented teams visiting from Barking, Erdington & Saltley, Gloucester, Hackney, Newbury, Orpington, Plymouth, Potters Bar, St Albans, Thurrock and Wokingham.
+About 280 children, parents and coaches alike gathered at FB Fields to kick off the festival on the Sunday morning and this year’s crop of Jersey’s rising stars trained very hard in preparation for action against some of the highly talented teams visiting from Barking & Dagenham, Erdington & Saltley, Gloucester, Hackney, Newbury, Orpington, Plymouth, Potters Bar, St Albans, Thurrock and Wokingham.
 In addition to our local Jersey teams taking part (which included an U10 team this year too), that actually brought the total number of teams involved up to 18, so there was definitely no shortage of new friendships formed again this year!

 Of course it’s not just about the victories.
 Mark James, Partner at PwC CI commented: “We see the festival as a great example of the quality of work done in youth sport on the Island and it’s fantastic for Jersey’s reputation as a tourism and sporting destination, as well as for the children participating.
 It’s encouraging to see them playing well, enjoying their games and making new friends.
 We’re also proud to play a small part helping to embed the right behaviours and attitudes in the young football stars of the future, whilst highlighting some of the excellent work being done in junior football here in Jersey.”